Will AI Replace Jobs And Cause Australian House Prices to Fall?

 or unable to move up because AI has eaten the training-ground work.

 That is the sneaky part.
-The headline unemployment rate may look fine while parts of the workforce get kneecapped.
+The headline unemployment rate may look fine while parts of the workforce ends up in an underemployed situation.

 For house prices to fall heavily because of AI, you would need broad income shock plus forced selling plus credit tightening.
 AI alone is unlikely to create that across Australia in the short to medium term.